Founder story

 About 6 minutes

-The origin was not glamorous: warm water, a late night, and an underarm problem that made the whole category feel suddenly worth questioning.
+The origin was plain: warm water, a late night, and an underarm problem that made the whole category feel worth rebuilding.

-Hank did not set out to make a personal-care company.
-He was just trying to get back to normal after a hot tub made his underarms impossible to ignore.
+I set out to get back to normal after a hot tub made my underarms impossible to ignore.
+The company came later.

 The product idea came later.

-Hank followed the advice he was given and got through the episode.
-What stayed with him was simpler than the hot-tub drama: the underarm step had moved into the shower, and that felt oddly sane.
+I followed the advice and got through the episode.
+What stayed with me was simpler than the hot-tub story.
+Underarm care had moved into the shower, and that felt oddly sane.
+The body odor I was used to also got quieter.

-After his skin calmed down, Hank kept thinking about the shower step.
-There was something strangely elegant about addressing the skin directly, rinsing everything away, and getting on with the day.
-It felt different from the underarm aisle he knew: sticks, gels, sprays, fragrance clouds, backup sticks in gym bags, and the quiet fear of whether the morning layer was still holding at 4 p.m.
+After my skin calmed down, the shower routine kept nagging at me.
+There was something strangely sensible about addressing the underarm directly, rinsing it clean, and moving on.
+It was a different shape from the aisle I knew: sticks, gels, sprays, fragrance clouds, backup sticks in gym bags, and the low-grade fear of whether the morning layer was still holding at 4 p.m.

-He started reading.
-The hot-tub side was a reminder that underarm skin is not separate from water, heat, fabric, timing, and the little environmental mistakes a body walks into.
+So I started reading.
+The hot-tub side reminded me that underarm skin lives with water, heat, fabric, timing, and the little environmental mistakes a body walks into.
 The Octenidine side was more niche.
-The literature was not written for deodorant shoppers.
-It lived in journals, European topical-care practice, and papers about skin hygiene protocols.
+The literature was written for journals, European topical-care practice, and papers about skin hygiene protocols, not deodorant shoppers.

-Hank became less interested in the drama of the hot tub and more interested in the design problem underneath it.
+The drama of the hot tub got less interesting; the design problem underneath it got more so.
 Underarms are skin.
 They sit in a strange little weather system of heat, fabric, friction, sweat, and social pressure.
-Yet most products ask you to coat them before the day starts and hope the coating behaves.
+Most products ask you to coat them before the day starts and then hope the coating behaves.

 A handwritten note beside a bathroom shelf with an unbranded pump bottle, folded towel, and morning light.

-A doctor's note became a bathroom-shelf question: what if the underarm step happened in the shower and left less residue behind?
+A doctor's note became a bathroom-shelf idea: underarm care in the shower, with less residue left behind.

 Then came the long, unglamorous testing.

-The useful question stayed the same: could a rinse-off underarm cleanser feel clean, deliberate, and easy enough to become the default?
-Not a miracle.
-Not a macho war on sweat.
-Just a better-feeling daily step for people who are done building their morning around cover-up.
+The useful idea stayed the same.
+Underarm care could live in the shower, feel clean and deliberate, and retire the stick.
+No miracle, no war on sweat.
+Just a better daily routine for people done building their morning around cover-up.

 There were false starts.
 Too much foam.
 Not enough slip.
-Scents that felt clever for three minutes and unbearable by lunch.
+Scents that were clever for three minutes and unbearable by lunch.
 Bottles that looked good in a render and wrong in a wet hand.
-The formula had to be something Hank would actually use when late, tired, packing, jet-lagged, or halfway through a week when the calendar had more ambition than the body.
+The formula had to be something I would actually use when late, tired, packing, jet-lagged, or halfway through a week when the calendar had more ambition than the body.

-The origin story stayed useful because it kept the work honest.
-A hot tub made Hank pay attention to underarm skin.
-A doctor's note introduced him to Octenidine.
-The product that followed had to earn its place somewhere much less dramatic: the shower shelf, every morning, after a workout, before a clean shirt.
+What kept the work honest was the unromantic shape of the original problem.
+A hot tub got me paying attention to underarm skin in the first place.
+The product that followed had to earn a different and less dramatic place: the shower shelf, every morning, after a workout, before a clean shirt.

 Editorial timeline showing the path from hot tub night to a note, ingredient research, formula testing, and an unbranded bottle concept.

-The path from hot-tub night to shower shelf was not a straight line.
-It was a founder's notebook: one origin, years of testing, and a tighter idea of what underarm care could be.
+The path from hot-tub night to shower shelf wandered: one origin, years of reading and testing, and a steadily tighter idea of what underarm care could be.

 Source trail